sahadnk72/sahadnk72.github.io/_posts/2015-03-18-instagram-email.md

 But attacker then uses initially generated tokens to successfully verify target's email address on his Instagram account.

-What's less exciting about this bug comparing to the <a href="/2014/09/08/bypass-email-oculus/">previous one</a> is that it only allowed to use someone's email address to create an Instagram account and use it after verification which definitely annoys the target.
-Facebook rewarded this bug, with a generous bounty.
+What's less exciting about this bug comparing to the <a href="/2014/09/08/bypass-email-oculus/">previous one</a> is that it only allowed to use someone's email address to create an Instagram account and verify it which definitely annoys the target,but never causes any harm in depth.
+Yet, Facebook rewarded this bug with a generous bounty.

 {% highlight text %}